Taurine benefits many common mental and physical conditions, such as anxiety, depression, insomnia, and diabetes, as well as athletic performance.

 The answer may surprise you.

-The International Society of Sports Nutrition concluded that any performance-enhancing benefits from energy drinks comes from carbohydrates and/or caffeine, NOT from other nutrients (like taurine) purported to enhance mental function or physical performance.
+The International Society of Sports Nutrition concluded that any performance-enhancing effects of energy drinks come from carbohydrates and/or caffeine, NOT from other nutrients (like taurine) purported to enhance mental function or physical performance.
 (60)

 Dr. Neil L. Harrison, professor of pharmacology at Weill Cornell Medical College, led research on taurine and GABA receptors in the brain.